bguiz/angular-ember-compare/content/mvc/models.md

 and the attributes that the model is expected to have are defined;
 except for `id` which is assumed to exist.

-It also provides a means to define relationshsips between the different model classes:
+It also provides a means to define relationships between the different model classes:

     var Foo = DS.Model.extend({
         name: DS.attr('string'),